kenrms/jubibot-response-lambda/README.md

 ## Introduction

-The AI Response Service is a powerful tool that allows you to integrate AI-powered responses into your applications.
+This is a powerful tool that allows you to integrate AI-powered responses into your applications.
 By leveraging the OpenAI API, this service can generate contextual and relevant responses to user messages, enhancing the user experience and providing intelligent conversational capabilities.

 ## Features